- How much umbrella insurance do I need?

 What are the best umbrella insurance companies?

-Most major insurers offer umbrella insurance coverage.
+Most major home and auto insurance companies offer umbrella insurance coverage.
 We spend a lot of time researching the best auto insurance and home insurance companies so you don't have to.

 What is standalone umbrella insurance?

-Standalone umbrella insurance refers to companies like Auto-Owners and RLI that will sell umbrella policies without requiring home or auto policies to be written with them.
+Standalone umbrella insurance refers to companies like Auto-Owners and RLI that will sell umbrella policies without requiring the underlying home or auto policies to be written with them.
+All umbrella insurance is a standalone policy in the sense that it's a separate policy and not an endorsement or rider.

 What is drop-down coverage on an umbrella insurance policy?